HinaKhan94/palpicker/README.md

 4. **Google Login** -
    Allowing users to register and log in using Google would add ease of use for the user.

-5. **Advanced Gallery Functionality** -
-   The gallery section could be improved in a variety of ways.
-It would be nice to be able to view the images as a gallery that allows them to be enlarged and skipped through.
-Also adding functionality to edit image details would be useful.

 ## Technologies Used